Making It Know

 • Where people tend to exit your website

 These details can help you make adjustments to your site and marketing strategy.
 For example, if you’re getting a lot of visitors from search but not from social media, you may want to adjust your social content or share your website link more often.
-Or if people are exiting your website before getting to your About or Contact pages, you may need to update your design or copy.
+Or if people are exiting your website before getting to your About or Contact pages, you may need to update your design or copy to help them navigate to important pages.

 Related Articles